We are not supporting this browser

 What is a birth plan?

-A birth plan is a document that lets midwives, doctors and birth partners know your delivery preferences and how you want to be treated during labour.
-Whether it’s a written birth guide, or just a few important things that you have discussed with your healthcare professional, a birth plan is there to help you feel prepared for labour.
+A birth plan is a document that lets midwives, doctors and birth partners know what your delivery preferences are and how you want to be treated during labour.
+Whether it’s a written birth guide or just a few important things that you’ve discussed with your midwife, a birth plan is there to help you feel prepared for labour, leaving you with more time to focus on getting ready to meet your baby.

 Preparing for birth